viniciustmoraes/CircuitSimulator/README.md

 - Analysis of circuits with differential elements, such as inductors, capacitors and more advanced elements (e.g. transistors and diodes)
 - Integration of GUI with the code

-## Contributions

-We welcome contributions to the project in any form, be it bug fixes, new features or improvements to the existing code.
-If you would like to contribute, please fork the repository and submit a pull request.